-Azure VM: This is actual VM running in Azure.
-Current on premises console applications, windows services can be configured on this VM.
-Then it can function the way it was functioning on premises.
+Azure VM: This is an actual VM running in Azure.
+Current on-premises console applications and Windows services can be configured on this VM.
+Then it can function the way it did on-premises.
 However, managing the VM will be our onus.

-Worker Role: If current windows service is written in C# (or any other Azure cloud service supported programming language) then it can be easily converted into Worker role to do the processing.
-Being PaaS offering we will not have to manage the role instance VM.
-However, in case of Worker role the scheduling part may be tricky (manual implementation) if that is the need of background application we are migrating.
+Worker role: If the current Windows service is written in C# (or any other Azure cloud service supported programming language), then it can be easily converted into a worker role to do the processing.
+Being a PaaS offering, we will not have to manage the role instance VM.
+However, in the case of the worker role, the scheduling part may be tricky (manual implementation) if that is the need for the background application we are migrating.

-Web Jobs: This can run in background plus has scheduling capability as well.
-Webjobs runs in the context of API App service, means runs on the same instance on which web application, API app is running.
-Hence it saves cost as compared to Worker Role and it can scale as per the App Service plan in which web app, API app is running.
+Web jobs: This can run in the background and has scheduling capability as well.
+Webjobs run in the context of the API App service, which means they run on the same instance on which the web application, the API App, is running.
+Hence, it saves cost as compared to the worker role, and it can scale as per the app service plan in which the web app or API app is running.

-If we are looking for Micro-service based architecture (loosely couple application in all respect), then Azure functions is another way of doing it.
-Although it is not cost effective as webjobs but it follows “Single Responsibility Principal” providing you true nature of loosely couple applications.
+If we are looking for a micro-service based architecture (loosely coupled applications in all respects), then Azure Functions is another way of doing it.
+Although it is not as cost effective as webjobs but it follows the “Single Responsibility Principal” providing you with the true nature of loosely coupled applications.

-Log Analytics in Azure cater all requirements in one single service and takes care of Log Analytics, Automation, Availability and Security at one single place.
-It provides single dashboard which gives all details of Logs, IIS Logs, Storage and other Infrastructure Log and Capacity planning details.
-Log Analytics also extend itself to On Premise infrastructure, Amazon (AWS) workload and Open Stack beside traditional Windows and Linux virtual infrastructure in Azure.
+Log Analytics in Azure caters to all requirements in one single service and takes care of log analytics, automation, availability and security in one place.
+It provides a single dashboard that gives all the details of logs, IIS logs, storage and other infrastructure log and capacity planning details.
+Log analytics also extends itself to on-premises infrastructure, Amazon (AWS) workloads, and the open stack alongside traditional Windows and Linux virtual infrastructure in Azure.

-Log Analytics also enables you to generate Power BI data source from which you can build Power BI visuals for your data.
-Log Analytics leverages OMS which also gives you Security and Threat Management related data with all necessary details like Login Information, IP Addresses etc. It is paid services and comes with 3 different pricing tier as Free, Standard and Premium.
-It helps you to search Logs across your infrastructure from a single dashboard and also allows you to export the results as well.
-Hence this becomes one single point/dashboard for all your logs of all your infrastructure irrespective whether it is Windows or Linux or On premise or Azure hosted.
+Log Analytics also enables you to generate Power BI data sources from which you can build Power BI visualizations for your data.
+Log analytics leverages OMS, which also gives you security and threat management related data with all necessary details like login information, IP addresses, etc. It is a paid service and comes in 3 different pricing tiers: free, standard and premium.
+It helps you search logs across your infrastructure from a single dashboard and also allows you to export the results.
+Hence, this becomes one single point for all your logs of all your infrastructure irrespective of whether it is Windows or Linux, on-premises or Azure hosted.

-What are the various ways by which an on premises VM can be migrated to Azure?
+What are the various ways in which an on-premises VM can be migrated to Azure?

-The best and quick way can be to migrate the associated OS disk and data disks from on premises to Azure storage, and then provision VM out of it.
-For migration of on premises VM, we need to understand what is the virtualization platform used for hosting the VM.
-Various virtualization techniques are HyperV, VMWare etc. For creating VM on Azure requires VHD file only and that can be obtained from HyperV directly.
-In case VM is hosted on virtualization platform other than HyperV then we need to first convert the existing VM disks into vhd format and then can be uploaded to Azure storage.
-Once the disk files are present on Azure, VM can be provisioned.
+The best and most quick way can be to migrate the associated OS disk and data disks from on-premises to Azure storage and then provision a VM out of it.
+For the migration of an on-premises VM, we need to understand the virtualization platform used for hosting the VM.
+Various virtualization techniques include HyperV, VMware, etc. For creating VMs on Azure, you need a VHD file only, which can be obtained from HyperV directly.
+In case the VM is hosted on a virtualization platform other than HyperV, we need to first convert the existing VM disks into VHD format, which can then be uploaded to Azure storage.
+Once the disk files are present on Azure, VMs can be provisioned.

-Below are the important difference between storage queue and service bus queue.
+Below are the important differences between a storage queue and service bus queue.